grease-xmr/grease-scratchpad/docs/circuits.typ

 Particular details about these operations can be found in *Part 2: Grease ZKP Operations*.

-==== Grease: After
+==== Grease: After Initialization

-After receiving the publicly visible values and ZK proofs from the peer Grease will run the ZKP verification process
+After receiving the publicly visible values and ZK proofs from the peer, the Grease protocol requires the ZKP verification operations to ensure protocol conformity.

-...

 Once verified, the following resources and information are available and must be stored: